chelseah02/chelseah02.github.io/README.md

+# chelseah02.github.io
-# This is my personal portfolio site.
-Check it out to learn more about my education, projects, experience, and career goals.
+Check out my personal portfolio to learn more about me.
+Built with HTML, CSS, and Bootstrap 4.